SodaWithoutSparkles/revanced-troubleshooting-guide/06-revanced-cli.md

 !!!
 The easiest way would be to use a USB **data** cable and copy it over.
 Make sure to unlock your device and enable MTP mode.
 !!!
-2. Install the APK you just transfered
+2. Install the APK you just transferred
 3. Read the [troubleshooting section](/troubleshoot/00-trouble-shooting.md) if you have further issues

 !!!